Guidelines & Format

 - Violation of these rules constitutes grounds for disqualification.

-- Teams are responsible for their own transportation to and from Ithaca, New York.
+- Teams are responsible for their own transportation to and from Boston, MA.
 Cornell University will provide accommodations and meals for up to three students per team.

 - Team members should bring their own laptops and storage devices for use in the presentation.